 If you’re concerned that someone may have overdosed on opioid painkillers, it’s important to act quickly and decisively.

 Look for the following signs:

 - Slow or uneven or weak heart beat

 - Loss of coordination

 - Loss of consciousness

 If the person loses consciousness, lay them on their side right away.
 Some people vomit in this state, and if they’re on their back, they may aspirate and suffocate.
 Afterward, call 911 or get the person to an emergency room immediately.

-If it’s discovered that either you or someone you care for is struggling with opioid addiction, it’s important to know that help is available.
+If it’s discovered that either you or someone you care for is struggling with opioid addiction, it’s important to know that help is available from an opioid addiction treatment facility.
 The best option is to seek an inpatient treatment center.
 Here, patients are shielded from the pressures of everyday life that might otherwise cause them to relapse to find relief.
 In addition, the professional staff are experienced at providing care that meets patients’ individual needs, including those for their physical and mental health.

 Leave a reply